Erin’s Recipe Rundown

 Ingredients

-- 1 pound fresh strawberries hulled and halved
+- 1 pound strawberries hulled and halved

 - 2 tablespoons granulated sugar or to taste